Guide

 Changes to Ground 4A student tenancies

-This amendment would mean that the ground for possession for student properties could also be used for properties occupied by just one or two students, which would not otherwise be considered as HMOs, so long as they meet existing requirements which stay the same:
+This amendment would mean that the ground for possession for student properties could also be used for properties occupied by just one or two students, which would not otherwise be considered as HMOs, so long as they meet existing requirements.
+In her blog, Suzanne explains that these stay the same, as follows:

 • The tenants must be full-time students, or the landlord needs to have reasonable grounds to believe they would become a full-time student during the tenancy